Families

 Expectant parents

-Customers who are expecting are encouraged to use our priority seating when required for their own safety.
+Pregnant customers are encouraged to use our priority seating when required for their own safety.

-All of our buses can be lowered to make it easier for individuals to get on and off safely.
+All of our buses can be lowered to make it easier to get on and off safely.
 If you find it challenging to board and alight the bus, please ask the driver to lower the bus for you if they have not done so already.

 man pushing buggy with shopping bag